goalifyplus/docs/administrator-guides/authentication/saml/README.md

 ## IdP Attribute Mapping

-The following attribute are required when returning the user information to Rocket Chat:
+The following attribute are required when returning the user information to Goalify.Chat:

 | Idp Returned Attribute Name | Usage |
 | ------ | ------ |